rage/java-programming/data/week3/3-lists.md

 </programming-exercise>

 ## Retrieving Information from a "Non-Existent" Place
-If you try to retrieve information from a place that does not exist on the list, the program will print a `IndexOutOfBoundsException` error.
+If you try to retrieve information from a place that does not exist on the list, the program will print an `IndexOutOfBoundsException` error.
 In the example below, two values are added to a list, after which there is an attempt to print the value at place two on the list.

 ```java
 import java.util.ArrayList;